erNail/yopass-chart/README.md

 ### Installing dependencies

-You can install all required dependencies via `Task` and `Homebrew`
+You can install all required dependencies via `Task` and `Homebrew`.

 ```shell
 brew install go-task